thinkshout/thinkshout/blog/_posts/2011-01-25-seans-take-on-the-new-thinkshout-inc.md

 tags:
 - entrepreneurism

-short: If you follow me on Twitter, it’s probably no surprise from all my excited tweets over the last year and a half that starting my own consultancy has brought me much joy, pride and personal growth.
-I’ve worked in the nonprofit sector my entire career.
-I’ve been a Drupal geek for the last 5 years.
-My academic studies have been in organizational development.
-The opportunity to combine these interests to build an effective team of technologists to solve problems for communities working to make the world a better place has been, at the risk of sounding cheesy, ridiculously awesome.
-I consider myself blessed that I can make a sustainable living, working in a great city, serving people who make a difference.
+short: Building a team of technologists to solve problems for communities working to make the world a better place.
 author: sean
 ---
 <p>If you follow me on <a href="http://twitter.com/sean_larkin" target="_blank">Twitter</a>, it’s probably no surprise from all my excited tweets over the last year and a half that starting my own consultancy has brought me much joy, pride and personal growth.
 I’ve worked in the nonprofit sector my entire career.
 I’ve been a Drupal geek for the last 5 years.
 My academic studies have been in organizational development.
 The opportunity to combine these interests to build an effective team of technologists to solve problems for communities working to make the world a better place has been, at the risk of sounding cheesy, <i>ridiculously awesome</i>.
 I consider myself blessed that I can make a sustainable living, working in a great city, serving people who make a difference.